 The Holding Trustees shall hold any Club Property in accordance with these Rules and shall act under the lawful directions of the Committee.
 Provided that the Holding Trustees so act, they shall not be liable for the acts or omissions of the Committee and shall be indemnified out of the assets of the Club against any expenses and other liabilities incurred by them in the proper discharge of their duties to the fullest extent permitted by law.

 The Holding Trustees shall appoint additional or replacement Holding Trustees by a conveyance or deed as directed by the Committee.
 A Holding Trustee may, or at the direction of the Main Committee shall, retire at any time provided that there will be remain at least two Holding Trustees when the resignation is to take effect.
-On a Holding Trustee’s retirement, he or she shall promptly execute a conveyance or deed to the remaining or new Holding Trustees as directed by the Committee.
+On a Holding Trustee’s retirement, they shall promptly execute a conveyance or deed to the remaining or new Holding Trustees as directed by the Committee.

 A Holding Trustee’s appointment shall cease upon death.
-On the death of a Holding Trustee, any Club Property vested in him or her shall vest automatically in the surviving Holding Trustees.
-If there is only one surviving Holding Trustee, he or she shall promptly appoint one or more new Holding Trustees as directed by the Committee.
+On the death of a Holding Trustee, any Club Property vested in them shall vest automatically in the surviving Holding Trustees.
+If there is only one surviving Holding Trustee, they shall promptly appoint one or more new Holding Trustees as directed by the Committee.

 Guests – Optional